1. Have the dates for our meetings been set yet? What are they?

 Candidates for President-Elect, Vice-President, and/or Director AND Nominating Committee, Regional Representative, or Conference Planning Coordinator :

-3. A combined resume/biographical sketch and brief statement of interest (for your Nominating Committee, Regional Representative, or Conference Planning Committee nomination) - Your combined resume/biographical sketch and brief statement of interest is limited to a single 8 ½ x 11 page.
+3. A combined resume/biographical sketch and brief statement of interest (for your Nominating Committee, Regional Representative, or Conference Planning Committee nomination) (ONE PAGE) - Your combined resume/biographical sketch and brief statement of interest is limited to a single 8 ½ x 11 page.
 At a minimum, it should include the following information: name; relevant past employment (please include dates, names of employers and titles/positions); educational background; professional memberships and activities, especially past and/or current NALP activities and involvement (please include dates of any NALP activities); and a brief statement of interest.
-Please note that your biographical sketch will be posted as submitted as a one-page PDF to NALP's website during the spring election cycle.13.
-Do nominees need to submit more than one set of materials?
+Please note that your biographical sketch will be posted as submitted as a one-page PDF to NALP's website during the spring election cycle.

 Regional Representatives, Conference Planning Coordinators and Nominating Committee - Election results will be shared with candidates once election results are tabulated and verified.

 Board and Officer - Board and officer candidates are notified regarding their status after the slating meeting.
-The 2020 slating meeting will take place February 26-28, 2020.
+This year's slating meeting will take place the week of January 4, 2021.

 Canadian members are eligible for all Board positions including officer positions.
-The 2019-2020 Nominating Committee will also be soliciting nominations for Canadian members to run for election in 2020 to serve as the 2020-2021 Canadian Representative on the 2020-2021 Nominating Committee and the 2020-2021 Canadian Regional Representative.
+The 2020-2021 Nominating Committee will also be soliciting nominations for Canadian members to run for election in 2021 to serve as the 2021-2022 Canadian Representative on the 2021-2022 Annual Education Conference Planning Committee and the 2021-2022 Canadian Regional Representative.
 With the Bylaw changes and the establishment of the Canadian Limited Region in 2006, the Canadian Region elects a Member to the Nominating Committee or as a Conference Planning Coordinator each year.
-In 2019, the Canadian members elected a member to serve on the 2020 Annual Education Conference Planning Committee, and in 2020 will elect a member to serve on the 2020 Nominating Committee in 2020-2021.
+In 2020, the Canadian members elected a member to serve on the 2020-2021 Nominating Committee, and in 2021 will elect a member to serve on the 2021-2022 Annual Education Conference Planning Committee.
 In addition, with the 2011 Bylaws changes, the Canadian Region will elect a Regional Representative each year to serve a one year term.

 The Regional Representative position was new in 2012.
 The primary Regional Coordinator role of Annual Education Conference planning is now the Conference Planning Coordinator’s role – see question 17 below.
 Regional Representatives will serve an ambassadorial role focusing on regional interests, concerns, interaction, and communication.
 Collectively the Regional Representatives will form the Regional Resource Council, which will be led by NALP’s Vice-President for Member Services and Education.
 A cornerstone of NALP’s mission is to help our members connect with each other so they can collaborate and share expertise, research and best practices.
 Regional Representatives will play a critical role in fulfilling NALP’s mission and will help us to strengthen lines of communications between and among members, volunteers and staff.